joao00paixao/multi-assignment/README.md

 We can apply the example to this context, but the frontend here would be microservice B and the image uploading service microservice A. They would be able to intercommunicate with eachother and be scalable.

-For example ms-a.mycompany.com (with an ingress rule for this specific endpoint type, or the service's clusterIP which is constant and doesn't change) could live as the connection address in the application configuration of the ms-b application and ms-b would be able to communicate with ms-a, all internally.
+For example ms-a.mycompany.com (with an ingress rule for this specific endpoint type, or the service's clusterIP which is constant and doesn't change) could live as the connection address in the ms-b application configuration and ms-b would be able to communicate with ms-a, all internally.

 ![image](docs/architecture/internal-microservice-communication.png)